amoruno/singIST-reproducibility/README.md

 - `0_raw_data`: human scRNA-seq data wrangling and gene set extraction with MsigDB.
 Its code is in Databricks R scripts.
 - `1_input_preprocessing`:
 - `2_step1_singIST`: asmbPLS-DA model training, validity test of the optimal asmbPLS-DA, and parameter variabilities and significance.
-- `3_step2_3_4singIST`: biological link function applied to disease model's FC, computation of reference recapitulation metrics, computation of predicted recapitulation metrics, and predicted recapitulation metrics as a fraction of reference recapitulations.
+- `3_step2_3_4singIST`: biological link function, computation of reference recapitulation metrics, computation of predicted recapitulation metrics, and predicted recapitulation metrics as a fraction of reference recapitulations.
 - `4_graphical_outputs`:

 Each report comes with a companion folder with the exported results.
 If the report name is 3_report.Rmd, the output folder will be 3_report_output/, so it is always caught by .gitignore.
 Important file locations are defined in the config.yml file and fecthed using the config R package.